jsg71/Deep-Hedging/README.md

-# Machine Learning for multi-period hedging and asset allocation
+# Keep static for the time being - shifting to a survey paper on RL

 # Table of contents
 * [Quote](#Quote)